Ralph Lucas – Biography

 by Staff Editors

 (June 21, 2021 – Toronto, ON) Following highly successful careers in radio, advertising and video production, this website was founded by writer-director Ralph Lucas as an offshoot of an idea for a documentary series entitled Northern Stars – The Canadian History of Hollywood.
-Created before the .ca suffix was created, the research for the series was repurposed and went online in 1996 as Northernstars.net, a url which is still active.
+Created before the .ca suffix was available, the research for the series was repurposed and went online in 1998 as Northernstars.net, a url which is still active.
 When it was launched it was just the latest in a long line of projects designed to document and celebrate “all things Canadian,” as Lucas has often said.

 The first example of his push for more recognition of Canadian talent came in late 1966 with the publication of a tabloid newspaper devoted to Canadian music where he was co-publisher.
 This was in the pre-“CanCon” years of Canadian radio, where he had started his career in 1964.
 In the first, and as it turned out only edition, Lucas wrote an editorial calling for more Canadian music on Canadian stations.
 It would take the governing body, the CRTC, another five years before regulations would be enacted.
 During a broadcast career that lasted 22 years, every station Lucas programed or managed always exceeded the minimum quotas.